Liloche19/Liloche19/README.md

 ### Actual project:

-- [uniping](https://github.com/B0SEmc/uniping.git) : A Rust program that ping a target
+- [MyImageFormat](https://github.com/Liloche19/MyImageFormat.git) : A Python (for now) library that transform / save / load / display an image using my methods

 ### There are some of my favourite projects: